 The ORSA, required by regulations, establishes a strong link between business planning, risk assessment and capital management.
 The Board is responsible for setting the Society's risk appetite which is expressed in the annual ORSA.
 The ORSA can be produced more frequently if the Society's risk profile has changed materially.
-One ORSA was produced in 2022 with any scenario analyses undertaken to test the possible impact from the war in Ukraine, higher interest rate, higher inflation and a deterioration in demographic experience.
+One ORSA was produced in 2023 with stress tests undertaken to test the possible impact from higher interest rate, higher inflation and a deterioration in demographic experience.

-The Society's overarching risk appetite is to hold a strong capital position and to be able maintain solvency under significant adverse events.
+The Society's overarching risk appetite is to hold a strong capital position and to be able to maintain solvency under significant adverse events.
 The Society's Risk Appetite Statement explains the level of risk that the Society is prepared to accept in pursuit of its strategic objectives and defines the tolerance for each risk category.